Belgian Dark Strong Ale (Quadrupel)

 Belgian Dark Strong Ale is a style that deserves a bit of cellaring before consuming.
 Try and tuck some of it away for at least 4-6 months.
 At the time of this writing ours has been packaged for 8 months and it's interesting to see how it has changed over time.
 It can easily be aged for years.

 For serving, it's best to use a Trappist goblet or chalice (see picture at very top).
 This does full justice to the complex character of the beer and allows room for the rich head.
 Like any other pour, ensure that the glass is free of any detergents or grease as either will cause the foam to immediately disappear.
+If you keg like we do, make sure your lines are clean as deposits affect both flavour and head retention (see our Cleaning Beer Lines guide).

 For those that like to bottle, keep the beer in a dark place at a constant temperature somewhere between 46-56F once carbonated.
 Before serving, let the bottle rest cold for at least a week so that the yeast sinks to the bottom and you will get a nice clear pour.
 The beer should be clear, not cloudy.
 When pouring, hold the glass at an angle and begin pouring slowly along the side.
 Continue pouring in one movement and hold the glass vertically at the end in order to end in the middle, producing a perfect head.
 Leave around half an inch of beer in the bottle.
 This yeast base (rich in vitamin B) can be consumed separately.